By Dr Isak Fritz MPL, DA Northern Cape Provincial Spokesperson of Social Development:

-At the same time, the cost for the facility is much more than for similar substance abuse centers being constructed in the North West and the Eastern Cape, which are set to cost only R30,5 million and R48,7 million respectively.
+The matter of the new facility not being within budget first came to light in May this year, in reply to a DA parliamentary question by Minister Dlamini.
+At the time, she revealed that the projected cost for the facility was R84,5 million.
+She also indicated that the projected cost for the facility was much more than for similar substance abuse centers being constructed in the North West and the Eastern Cape, which are set to cost only R30,5 million and R48,7 million respectively.